PH-F/raspberry_pi3_arcade/README.md

 5. Eject the SDcard
 6. Put in the raspberry pi connect keyboard monitor, mouse and power
 7. On the installation menu choose Raspbian (debian)
-8. Launch the terminal on the rasberry and:
+8. Launch the terminal on the raspberry and:
     1. sudo apt-get install apache2 php
     2. sudo apt-get install php-xml
     3. sudo apt-get install git-core